OXBO Energy

 Nathan Zenero

-World-class petroleum engineer and former Senior Director of the Global Oil & Gas and Industrial IoT Practice at a major Silicon Valley analytics firm.
+Subsurface and industrial engineer with deep enterprise software experience, including former Senior Director of the Global Energy and Industrial IoT Practice at a major Silicon Valley analytics firm.

 Patent holder in automated forensic analysis of drillbits using computer vision.
 Two years of hands-on geoexchange construction and testing experience with the largest construction firms and research universities in the country.